 COVID-19 Updates & Regulations

-Routt County created an Impact Monitor to keep the community updated on all COVID-19 confirmed, active and recovered cases, testing and more.
+Routt County has a website dedicated to the COVID-19 pandemic.
 Continue to check their site for updates daily.

 - March 24: Routt County Commissioners Issue Executive Orders to Reduce COVID-19 Community Spread.
 The first Order prohibits new visitors in hotels, motels and short-term rentals and the second Order limits gatherings to no larger than five people at a time.